 PLEASE NOTE it can be MUCH colder on the sea than on land, so remember to bring warm clothing.
 Food is available on board or bring picnics.

 **IMPORTANT**: Because of our “summer” weather this year, contact Peter on 01556 502 144 or Joan on 01644 420 280 to learn how to check that the ship is heading for Ayr Harbour as scheduled in order to avoid arriving and finding that there is no sailing that afternoon.
 (If one should arrive and find no ship, Culzean Castle and Gardens are always an alternative!).

 Tue 18 Aug Garlieston and Crook of Baldoon

 Fri 25 Sep Mersehead for first Barnacle Geese of winter

 October Short break of 4 days and 3 nights on Northumberland coast.
 Would interested members please let office bearers know which dates suit them as soon as possible

 Joan Howie (as above) or Peter Swan, 01556 502 144.

 About the branch

 Joan Howie, The Wilderness, High Street, New Galloway, Castle Douglas, DG7 3RL

-Chair and representative of the branch on SOC Council:
+Representative of the branch on SOC Council: